business owner. Foster mom. Renter. Nonprofit founder. Decades in the district.

 “Improving our quality of life starts with rebuilding our small business economy; keeping our parks and public spaces both safe and clean; planting trees for shade; and celebrating the art, music, creativity and cultural diversity that defines Council District 13.”

-Dylan Kendall is an entrepreneur and community builder running for LA City Council in District 13, where she has lived, worked, and raised her family for more than 30 years.
+Dylan Kendall is an entrepreneur, community builder, and problem solver running for Los Angeles City Council in District 13 where she has lived, worked, and raised her family for more than 30 years.

-Dylan sees stable local businesses, walkable streets, secure housing, public safety, and a vibrant cultural life as the pillars of a healthy city.
-She’s committed to getting City Hall’s finances right and will lead a transparent public review of old, restricted special funds, like Quimby and dormant art or mitigation accounts, so decisions are made in the open: either deliver the original project, reinvest in the same policy area, or, only when truly obsolete, redirect resources to core services like safety, streets, and sanitation.
+As a City Councilmember, Dylan will ensure City Hall’s finances work for the public, leading a transparent review of old restricted funds - from Quimby dollars to dormant art or mitigation accounts - so decisions are made in the open.
+Her process will be clear and practical: complete the original project, reinvest in the same policy area, or, only when truly outdated, redirect funds to core services like safety, streets, and sanitation.

-A believer in the power of partnership, Dylan will make Council District 13 “Open for Business” by inviting innovative public-private collaborations to tackle critical local challenges - from sanitation and small business support to rewilding urban spaces.
-Working with civic-minded companies, she will pursue faster, more creative revitalization projects that restore pride and functionality in the heart of Los Angeles.
+A believer in the power of partnership, Dylan will make Council District 13 “Open for Business” inviting innovative collaborations that unite government, business, and community.
+From sanitation and small business support to rewilding urban spaces, she will bring speed, creativity, and accountability to revitalization projects that restore pride and functionality in the heart of Los Angeles.

 Dylan’s track record proves she can deliver.
-She knows how to raise capital, manage complex operations, build coalitions across sectors, and create solutions that scale.
-Her work and values point in the same direction: a Los Angeles that is safer, more prosperous, more beautiful, and more humane for the families, workers, and business owners who deserve a city that works.
+She’s raised capital, managed complex operations, built coalitions across sectors, and created solutions that scale.
+Her experience and values point in the same direction: a Los Angeles that is safer, more prosperous, more beautiful, and more humane for the families, workers, and business owners who deserve a city that works.

-Dylan is a foster parent, longtime vegan, and animal rescuer who does Trap Neuter Release work on the streets of East Hollywood - the same hands-on, root-cause approach she brings to every problem.
-Her brother teaches at Los Angeles City College, where her nephews attend, and she believes firmly there is a way to drive responsible, resilient change that leaves no one behind and creates better neighborhoods for us all.
+A foster parent, longtime vegan, and animal rescuer, Dylan practices Trap-Neuter-Release work on the streets of East Hollywood, the same hands-on, root-cause approach she brings to every challenge.
+Her brother teaches at Los Angeles City College, her nephews are students there, and her family’s story reflects her belief in a city where progress leaves no one behind and where every neighborhood can thrive.

 Subscribe to the newsletter